syyunn/DeepWTO/README.md

 ## About the Project
 __[DeepWTO](https://github.com/syyunn/DeepWTO)__ is a continuation work of previous project, __[Auto-generation of GATT/WTO panel report](https://github.com/syyunn/GATT_WTO)__.
-Compare to the previous project, this time the project has narrow down its task to classification.
-The task is about to predict to which one of the following 3 classess the given provision of __[WTO](https://www.wto.org)__ falls into upon the given potentially-problematic government measure.
+Compare to the previous project, this time the project has narrow down its scope to classification.
+The task is about to predict which articles of  __[WTO](https://www.wto.org)__ rulings could be applied to the given textual description of Government Measure.

-    Class 1: the provision is not applicable to the given government measure.
-    Class 2: the provision is applicable, but the given government measure is consistent with the provision.
-    Class 3: the provision is applicable and those government measure is inconsistent with the provision.

 ## Goal of the Project